-A television minimum signal varies with model and mainly depends on the TV receiver Noise Figure (NF) and minimum Signal-to-Noise (S/N) ratio.
+The minimum signal a television can receive varies with model.
+Reception varies receiver noise factor (NF) and minimum signal-to-noise (S/N) ratio.
 The lower the NF and the lower the minimum S/N, the better the reception.
 Both NF and S/N are commonly measured on a decibels (dB) base 10 logarithmic scale (see Tech section / dB Scale).

 Noise Figure

-System noise figure is a measure of the noise a receiver contributes to the signal.
-It is the noise power ratio between input and output.
+System noise figure is the difference between the noise power into a receiver compared to the noise power out.
 Television receivers typically have a noise figure of 10 dB, but it can be as low as 6 dB, to as high as 15 dB or more.

 Minimum Signal to Noise Ratio